PhD, MA, University of Victoria

 My theoretical orientation in Counselling Psychology is integrative, drawing from constructivist and humanistic traditions.
 In working with clients, I focus on interpersonal process, and strive to foster a collaborative relationship that honours each individual's life context, strengths, and experiences.
-I also draw on interventions from Emotionally Focused, Cognitive-behavioural and Mindfulness-based approaches.
+I have a special interest in working with couples, parents, and individuals with career-life concerns.
 I am a Registered Psychologist with the College of Alberta Psychologists and a member of the Canadian Counselling and Psychotherapy Association.

 As a researcher, I am most interested in questions of career-life, the intersections of multiple life roles (including both paid and unpaid work), relational and sociocultural contexts of work/career, and social justice in career-life development.
 I am interested in the experience of mothering work as an aspect of career-life, and past research has focused on the experiences, choices and strategies of mother entrepreneurs.
 Drawing on my experiences as an addictions clinician, I am also interested in the intersections of career-life and addictions recovery.
 I employ a scientist-practitioner-advocate approach to teaching, research, and service.

 I currently have two active research projects under the umbrella of career and mental health.
-The first is a participatory research project with teachers, exploring the integration of hope and strengths focused programming to support school mental health and career-life development, funded in part by Alberta Education.
+The first is a participatory action research project with teachers, exploring the integration of hope and strengths focused programming to support school mental health and career-life development, funded in part by Alberta Education.
 The second is a mixed methods study funded by the Alberta Gambling Research Institute designed to shed light on intersections of gambling and work-life.

-Hudson Breen, R. & Lawrence, B. (in press).
-A Call for Enhanced Training and Action on the Intersections of Mental Health, decent work, and career in counselling.
+Hudson Breen, R. & Lawrence, B. (2021).
+A Call for enhanced training and action on the intersections of mental health, decent work, and career in counselling and psychotherapy.
 Canadian Journal of Counselling & Psychotherapy/Revue Canadienne de Counseling et de Psychothérapie, 55(1), 28-50.

-Hudson Breen, R. & Vilches, S. (in press).
+Hudson Breen, R. & Vilches, S. (2020).
 Doing all that Matters: A Relational Career Psychology Perspective on Mother-Entrepreneurship Career Success.
 In T. Esnard and M. Knight (Eds).
 Mothering and Entrepreneurship: Global Perspectives, Identities, and Complexities.
 Demeter Press.